Alex1314666/HelloWorld/README.md

 }
 `
 ## 11.21
-1. try push an ADTlist code in C++
+1. push an implement ADTlist.h code in C++